obotx/open-source-robotics/README.md

 ## We are looking for cooperation and sponsorship
 - we will deliver full plans, easily available parts list, and software
 - free for personal and research usage
-- small fee for commercial usage (like 10%)
+- small fee for commercial manufacturing/usage (like 10%)
 - planning contests for technical teams to deliver the most efficient solution based on patent

 ## Limited sponsorship perks